Phillips Hall #214

 The Honors Program provides guidance and mentorship to students as they pursue an Honors Independent Project.
-Students first enroll in an Honors research and inquiry seminar (0.25 units), the semester preceding their Honors Independent Project to develop a plan for their project.
+Students enroll first in an Honors research and inquiry seminar (0.25 units) the semester preceding their Honors Independent Project to develop a plan for their project.
 Then, while honors students pursue their Honors Independent Project (490 H), they will also enroll in the Honors Capstone Seminar (0.25 units).
-The semester in which a student completes their Honors Independent Project would typically be during the fall or spring semester of a student’s senior year, but the timing can be flexible to meet the needs of each student.
+The semester in which a student completes their Honors Independent Project is typically the fall or spring semester of senior year, but the timing can be flexible to meet the needs of each student.

 Honors research and inquiry (0.25 units)

 This course is the launching point for senior honors projects.
-In this course, students will first identify an area of inquiry and a faculty member who will serve as their honors research mentor.
-Students will then learn about the process of formulating a research thesis and/or defining a creative project, and how to conduct relevant background research in different disciplines.
-The seminar will culminate in an honors project proposal, developed in collaboration with a student’s thesis mentor and will include peer-review from fellow honors students in the course.
+In this class, students will first identify an area of inquiry and a faculty member who will serve as their honors research mentor.
+Students will then learn about the process of formulating a research thesis and/or defining a creative project and conducting relevant background research in different disciplines.
+The seminar will culminate in an honors project proposal, developed in collaboration with a student’s thesis mentor, and will include peer-review from fellow honors students in the class.

 Honors Independent Study (1 unit, 490H)

 In this course, students will conduct a substantial, independently-conceived and executed research or creative project that is supervised by a research mentor.
-A written thesis or other appropriate reflective or creative piece that summarizes the project will be completed.
-This piece will be used by the Examining Committee to assess the quality and rigor and appropriateness of the independent honors project for earning the designation of Graduation with Honors.
+A written thesis or other appropriate reflective or creative piece will be completed.
+The Examining Committee will assess the quality, rigor, and appropriateness of the independent honors project to determine if the student has earned the designation of Graduation with Honors.

 Honors capstone course (0.25 units)